 - 4.17 The Council holds two reserves that may only be used to support spending in schools or in support of schools.
 These balances have been set aside from Dedicated Schools Grant.
 How school reserves are applied is a matter for individual schools according to their individual circumstances.
 There are several drivers that can affect these balances over the period of the plan, including variations in pupil numbers; cost pressures; and funding changes.
 At a collective council level there are impacts to be managed in High Needs funding and in ensuring the stability of the local school funding system. - 4.18 There has been severe pressure on the High needs budget which has resulted in an overspend in 2022/23 of £868k.
 Councils with a High needs deficit are required to produce a recovery plan with the aim to bring their expenditure back in line with their grant allocation.
-There has continued to be pressure on the High needs budget & there is forecast to be a further overspend of £6.8m by the end of 2023/24.
-This means a cumulative overspend of £7.7m. - 4.19 The recovery plan is a means by which the Council can mitigate the overspend by looking at the SEN & inclusion service costs and use of resources and then plan future delivery model and service offer within the High Needs DSG allocation, whilst ensuring the needs of children and young people are met.
+There has continued to be pressure on the High needs budget & there is forecast to be a further overspend of £5.5m by the end of 2023/24.
+This means a cumulative overspend of £6.4m. - 4.19 The recovery plan is a means by which the Council can mitigate the overspend by looking at the SEN & inclusion service costs and use of resources and then plan future delivery model and service offer within the High Needs DSG allocation, whilst ensuring the needs of children and young people are met.
 This will include increasing in house capacity, working collaboratively & creating work groups involving all stakeholders. - 4.20 The Recovery Plan is in the early stage of being implemented, with oversight from the Department for Education. - 4.21 The 2024/25 High needs allocation has been increased by 4.5% which is an uplift equivalent to current inflation, this means that in real terms the funding is at a comparable level in 2024/25 to that of the current year & therefore with no further action this will result in a further £5.5m overspend in 2024/25 & each subsequent future year. - 4.22 The current accounting treatment of the High Needs Deficit allows Council's to show balances against Unusable reserves, meaning that it does not fall upon the general fund balances.
-This is a temporary override introduced by the Secretary of State for 3 years, ending on 31 March 2026.
-After this date, deficit balances in the DSG would be required to be met from general fund balances.
-This increases the risk profile on potential call on reserves in future years.
+This is a temporary override introduced by the Secretary of State for 3 years.